eecshope/HolmesCompleteSeacrhEngine/README.md

 It's a list of lists of numbers.
 Each sublist records the indexs in the dictlist of the document in which the corresponding word appears. eg:  inverted_index\[i\] records all the indexes of document containing wordbag[i].

+## Get Static Summary

+We retrieve the sentences that have the most important 'concepts' (bigrams) and the number of the total words is less than a given upper bound.
+Obviously, it's a Integer Linear Programming problem and the key problem is that how can we say that 'a concept' is important.

+According to Dan Gillick and Benoit Favre, the 'concepts' that are more likely to appear in the retrieved sentences have higher idf scores.
+So we weight the concepts by their idf scores.

+As for the implementation, we use `pulp` as the frontend and `GLPK` as the backend to solve the ILP problem.
+Because ILP is a NP-Hard problem, getting the results is very time-consuming.
+Considering that we want to get the static summaries for these chapters and there aren't many chapters in this corpus, we preprocess these summaries beforehand and store them in a `JSON` file: `data/cache/summary.json`.
+It's a list of chapter-level units.
+Each unit has the following field:

+- `id` : the id of the chapter.
+Following the order in `chapter_cache.pkl` and starting from 0
+- `chapter`: the name of the chapter in the form of **story+part+chapter**.
+If this chapter does not have a part name or a chapter name, the corresponding string is neglected.
+- `summary` a list of summaries.
+Each summary is in the form of a string.

+There's one thing that worth mentioning.
+The sentences are presented in the order of their presentation in the original text.
+Because *Holmes Complete* has too much dialogue, we find than arrange the summaries in this way makes the summaries seem like a standalone story but filled with mysterious.

+To generate the summaries, just run `get_static_summary.py` in the root directory of the project then ,,, just wait because it will take up about 5 hours.